daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 VISUAL=$EDITOR  # Use the same value as for "EDITOR" in the line above
 ```

+Then save the file and exit VS Code.

 > Most terminal programs will read the `EDITOR` environmental variable when determining which editor to use, but some read `VISUAL`, so we're setting both to the same value.

 ## Python, Conda, and JupyterLab